Despite its 10-day assault in Helmand, Afghan Taliban accuses U.S. military of violating February accord

-The attacks have aroused public alarm and anger, leading many Afghans to question why they are holding peace talks at all, especially as the assault has come with a hardening of Taliban negotiators’ positions after an announcement by President Trump to withdraw all U.S. troops by year’s end.
+The attacks have aroused public alarm and anger, leading many Afghans to question why the government is holding peace talks with the Taliban, especially as the insurgents are hardening their negotiating position after President Trump said he wanted to withdraw all U.S. troops by year’s end.

-Even as they welcomed Trump’s announcement and publicly wished for his reelection, the Taliban delegates suddenly turned the table on their American interlocutors with their accusations.
+The Taliban delegates to the talks in Doha welcomed Trump’s announcement and publicly wished for his reelection — and then turned on their American interlocutors with their accusations.

-“All contents of the U.S.-Islamic Emirate accord are unambiguous, but the other side has violated its commitments on numerous occasions, engaging in provocative actions and bombing noncombat zones,” said the statement from spokesman Qari Yousef Ahmadi.
+“All contents of the U.S.-Islamic Emirate accord are unambiguous, but the other side has violated its commitments on numerous occasions, engaging in provocative actions and bombing noncombat zones,” spokesman Qari Yousef Ahmadi said in the statement.
 “All responsibility and consequences … shall fall squarely on the American side.”

-The U.S. military spokesman in Kabul responded in a tweet several hours later, saying, “We categorically reject the Taliban’s claim that the United States has violated the U.S.-Taliban agreement.”
+The U.S. military spokesman in Kabul responded that the strikes were “consistent” with both the U.S.-Taliban agreement and a joint declaration between Afghan and U.S. officials.

+“We categorically reject the Taliban’s claim that the United States has violated the U.S.-Taliban agreement,” Col. William Leggett tweeted.
 He said U.S. airstrikes in both Helmand and Farah provinces were “solely in defense of” Afghan military forces as they are being attacked by the Taliban.

-The spokesman, Col. William Leggett, said that the strikes were “consistent” with both the U.S.-Taliban agreement and a joint declaration between Afghan and U.S. officials.
 “The entire world has witnessed the Taliban’s offensive operations in Helmand — attacks which injured and displaced thousands of innocent Afghan civilians.”
-He said “all sides” in the conflict must reduce violence to allow the political process to take hold.”
+He said “all sides” in the conflict must “reduce violence to allow the political process to take hold.”

-The sudden Oct.
-7 withdrawal announcement by Trump has been viewed as a major concession to the Taliban, who have long demanded that U.S. forces leave.
-The group signed an agreement in late February pledging to reduce violence, cut ties with extremist groups and refrain from attacking U.S. forces in return for the gradual withdrawal of all U.S. troops by May.
+The withdrawal announcement by Trump on Oct.
+7 has been viewed as a major concession to the Taliban, who have long demanded that U.S. forces leave the country.
+The insurgents agreed in February to reduce violence, cut ties with extremist groups and refrain from attacking U.S. forces in return for the gradual withdrawal of all U.S. troops by May.

 It was soon after Trump’s announcement that the Taliban launched an assault in Helmand, triggering charges that they had violated the U.S. accord and jeopardized the entire peace process.
 Last week, U.S. officials appealed to the Taliban to stop, then met with their leaders in Qatar to try to salvage the deal they had spent 18 months negotiating.